dtrebilco/Taren/README.md

   for(auto& index : iter::counter_reverse(array.size()))
 ```

-If used throughout a code base, it can be easily modified to account for different platforms preferences in loop counetr types.
+If used throughout a code base, it can be easily modified to account for different platforms preferences in loop counter types.